AdIIITyaCS/Stone-Paper-Scissor-Game/README.md

 # Stone-Paper-Scissor-Game
-It is my first game Repo with JS,CSS,HTML.
+It is my first game Repo using (JS,CSS,HTML) and PYTHON.